orangejuice/blog/data/activity/book-禅与摩托车维修艺术-2011/record.en.md

   subtitle: Robert M. Pirsig / 2011 / Chongqing Publishing House
 ---

-The translation is too heavy, it really distracts people, can't read it, turn back to read the original text.
+The translation is overly literal and distracting, making it hard to keep reading; better to go back to the original text instead.